aaether14/tanks/readme.md

 ```

 The TanksApi server will now be running on http://localhost:5000.
 To access Swagger and explore the API documentation, open your web browser and go to http://localhost:5000/swagger.

+## How to use

+1. Create 2 tanks by posting on the `api/v1/tanks/add` endpoint.
+Here's an [example](Requests/AddTank.http) of how this request should be made.
+Note down the unique ids the server responds with.

+2. Create a map by posting on the `api/v1/maps/add` endpoint.
+Here's an [example](Requests/AddMap.http) of how this request should be made.
+Note down the
+resulting id.

+3. Simulate a battle between the 2 tanks by posting on the `api/v1/simulate` endpoint.
+Here's an [example](Requests/Simulate.http) of how this request should be made.

+4. Getting on `api/v1/tanks/{tank_id}`, `api/v1/maps/{map_id}` and `api/v1/simulations/{simulate_id}` will fetch the created resources.